 This Practice Note explains the restrictions on disclosure and the balance between confidentiality and public interest.
 In the context of court proceedings, it details the different levels of disclosure through case law and examples, and requirements under Civil Procedure Rules 1998.
 It also highlights the relevant exemptions under the Freedom of Information Act 2000 and the route of disclosure through the local authority audit.
 The note concludes with the Government’s transparency agenda.

-In some circumstances, a local authority can discontinue a procurement process at their discretion.
+This Practice Note looks at the options for discontinuing a public procurement processes.
+In some circumstances, a contracting authority can discontinue a public procurement process at their discretion.
 This Practice Note examines the scope of this discretion and discusses examples highlighted by case law to illustrate when it can be used.
-The limits to this process are explained, followed by the implications to consider when discontinuing a procurement process in order to keep the work inhouse.
-The note concludes with an overview of the overall process to follow and how the decision can be challenged.
+The limits to this process are explained, followed by the implications to consider when discontinuing a procurement process in order to keep the work in-house.
+The Practice Note concludes with an overview of the overall process to follow and how the decision to discontinue may be challenged.

 This Practice Note looks at the standard form framework agreements that are published and their use in the construction industry.
 It focuses on the JCT Framework Agreement (JCT FA), the ACA Framework Alliance Contract (FAC-1) and the NEC3/NEC4 Framework Contract.

 This Practice Note looks at how framework agreements are used in the public sector.
 What distinguishes a framework agreement from a contract is discussed, highlighting the potential issues generated by the use of the ‘term contracts’, as well as identifying the difference between binding and non-binding agreements.
 It also covers the relevant parties and number of providers, and outlines the key elements of a framework agreement that are required by the Public Contracts Regulations 2015.
 The Practice Note concludes with explanation of the tender process used.